 Breast Cancer Res 2004

 A considerable body of research indicates that mammary gland branching morphogenesis is dependent, in part, on the extracellular matrix, affecting cell survival, polarity, proliferation, differentiation, adhesion, and migration.
 However, the precise mechanisms of ECM-directed mammary morphogenesis are not well understood and is discussed in this review.
 Mammary morphogenesis involves epithelial invasion of adipose tissue, a process akin to invasion by breast cancer cells, although the former is a highly regulated developmental process.
-How these morphogenic pathways are integrated in the normal gland and how they become dysregulated and subverted in the progression of breast cancer also remain largely unanswered questions.
+How these morphogenic pathways are integrated into the normal gland and how they become dysregulated and subverted in the progression of breast cancer also remain largely unanswered questions.

 Muschler J., Streuli C.H.

 Here, the authors argue that the interactions between mammary epithelial cells and their extracellular matrix (ECM) are crucial in the development and function of the tissue.
 Current strategies for treating breast cancer take advantage of our knowledge of the endocrine regulation and stromal–epithelial interactions.
 In addition, focusing on the microenvironmental influences that arise from cell-matrix interactions may open new opportunities for therapeutic intervention, suggesting a treatment where endocrine, growth factor, and cell-matrix interactions are targeted.